 Norris has misjudged his classmates.
 It may be too late to repair the damage that his notebook has caused.

 by Kate Allen

 Lucy Everhart lives in a small town on the Massachusetts Coast.
 Her father is a member of the Salem Police dive team.
 Her mother, a marine biologist with a special interest in sharks died five years ago of a brain aneurysm.
-She and her next-door neighbor Fred are inseparable.
-Recently they undertook a monumental summer project: creating a field guide documenting Rockport animals.
+Lucy and her next-door neighbor Fred are inseparable companions.
+Recently they undertook a monumental summer project: creating a field guide to document Rockport animals.
 Fred, the detail-oriented science nerd writes the copy.
 Lucy illustrates.

 Without warning, Fred dies in a tragic drowning accident.

 Lucy’s narrative is raw, painful, and honest.
 Her struggles to make sense of the deaths of her friend and her mother are revealed in simple details.
-Her voice is one of wonder, hope and even joy.
+Her voice is one of wonder, hope and small moments of joy.